Form 8949 and Schedule D Filing Tips

 Starting January 1, 2025, brokers and exchanges must report digital asset transactions on the new Form 1099-DA (replacing the inconsistent 1099-B reporting that existed before).
 Form 8949 now has six new box categories (G, H, I for short-term; J, K, L for long-term) specifically for 1099-DA transactions.

-The durable lesson: if you traded crypto, NFTs, or other digital assets through a reporting exchange in 2025, expect a 1099-DA and use the new box categories.
-If you used a decentralized exchange or self-custodied wallet with no 1099-DA, you still owe tax — you'd check Box I (short-term) or L (long-term) and self-report.
+The takeaway: if you traded crypto, NFTs, or other digital assets through a reporting exchange in 2025, expect a 1099-DA and use the new box categories.
+If you used a decentralized exchange or self-custodied wallet with no 1099-DA, you still owe tax — you’d check Box I (short-term) or L (long-term) and self-report.

 Filing Checklist